MyeongcheolKo/Custom-Mini-RTOS-Kernel/README.md

 ## Ideas for Future Improvements
-- Synchronization primitives — semaphores, mutexes, message queues (each as its own kernel sample app)
+- Remaining synchronization primitives — mutexes (with priority inheritance), message queues (each as its own kernel sample app)
 - Dynamic task creation/deletion
 - Additional ports (Cortex-M0, RISC-V) to exercise the port layer
 - Add stack canaries or MPU protection